Credit Card Debt Snowball Strategy

 Snowball Pitfalls to Avoid

 Do not add new charges on cards in the snowball queue.
 Do not pause extras after first win—consistency separates success from past attempts.
-Do not ignore promo expiration on balance transfer cards while snowballing smaller accounts—rate surprises compound silently.
+Do not ignore promo expiration on balance transfer cards while snowballing smaller accounts—rate surprises compound silently on large promo balances.

 If minimum-only habits created the multi-card mess, read why minimum payments keep you in debt before starting snowball so the new plan does not inherit old patterns.